-Further zonal protection layout needs to follow electro-geometric modelling as per Rolling sphere method, involving angle of protection and mesh conductor, for conventional air terminals and Radius of protection method as per NFC 17-102, for ESE air terminals.
+Further zonal protection layout needs to follow electro-geometric modeling as per the rolling sphere method, involving angle of protection and mesh conductor, for conventional air terminals and radius of protection method as per NFC 17-102, for ESE air terminals.

 A Lightning Protection System should be

-- Commissioned i.e. verified and validated after installation by third party inspector
+Commissioned i.e. verified and validated after installation by a third-party inspector

 Installing off-the-shelf products without adequate design does not ensure 100% safety against lightning.
-Effective and 100% safe lightning protection system not only mandates use of products conforming to specification but also necessitates understanding contextual design variables and implementing customized solution.
+An effective and 100% safe lightning protection system not only mandates the use of products conforming to specification but also necessitates understanding contextual design variables and implementing the customized solution.

-Lightning flash density of Dubai as per BS6651 is two.
+The lightning flash density of Dubai as per BS6651 is two.
 This means Dubai experiences two lightning flashes per square km per year.
 As the height increases, the lightning risk also increases.
-In these circumstances, a 100-meter high building of 30 floors is approximately at 5 times more risk compared to a 50-meter high building of 15 floors.
+In these circumstances, a 100-meter high building of 30 floors is approximately 5 times riskier compared to a 50-meter high building of 15 floors.

 Burj Khalifa is presently the world’s tallest skyscraper with a height of over 820m and a true engineering marvel.
 However, this height brings with it new challenges to keep it safe.
 The tower is designed for multiple purposes including residential, hotel, commercial, office, entertainment, shopping, leisure, and parking facilities.
-This tower houses external delicate assets like sonometer, obstruction light, cctv, etc. at difficult to access locations.
-The assets, residents and occupants are at a high risk of hazard and loss due to lightning strike.
+These tower houses are delicate assets like a sonometer, obstruction light, CCTV, etc. at difficult-to-access locations.
+The assets, residents, and occupants are at a high risk of hazard and loss due to lightning strikes.

-- Due to the height of the structure lightning strike can be initiated from below the cloud that are higher than Burj and above the cloud that are lower than Burj.
+- Due to the height of the structure lightning strike can be initiated from below the cloud that is higher than Burj and above the cloud that is lower than Burj.
 This causes a unique challenge of catering to both polarities of lightning repeatedly.

-- The Burj Khalifa is a vertical city with the challenge that, when lightning travels from top of structure to the bottom, it can induce an electrical surge in the systems installed along the vertical expanse endangering the safety and security.
+- The Burj Khalifa is a vertical city with the challenge that, when lightning travels from the top of the structure to the bottom, it can induce an electrical surge in the systems installed along the vertical expanse endangering safety and security.

 - Extremely delicate and highly sensitive assets are mounted within 1.5m of the lightning protection system and they must not be damaged by side flash during lightning.

-- Earthing system is inaccessible and buried, hence deploying permanent earthing system is mandatory.
-As per Dubai Municipality, seismic zone factor of Dubai is 0.151, which necessitates use of non-crack system in earthing.
+- Earthing system is inaccessible and buried, hence deploying a permanent earthing system is mandatory.
+As per Dubai Municipality, the seismic zone factor of Dubai is 0.151, which necessitates the use of a non-crack system in earthing.

-The integrated passive and active LPS installed at Burj Khalifa is carefully designed to withstand approximately 100 bipolar lightning strikes during its lifetime (at least 2 strikes/year).
-Presently, lightning has struck the tower over 20 times on the air terminal without effecting concealed electronics in the vicinity.
-After the lightning strikes, it travels vertically over 820m through the central core while ensuring safety of life and assets.
-Over and above, use of earth enhancing compound for soil treatment and a permanent earthing system gives ZERO MAINTENANCE feature to its earthing system.
+The integrated passive and active Lightning Protection System installed at Burj Khalifa is carefully designed to withstand approximately 100 bipolar lightning strikes during its lifetime (at least 2 strikes/year).
+Presently, lightning has struck the tower over 20 times on the air terminal without affecting concealed electronics in the vicinity.
+After the lightning strikes, it travels vertically over 820m through the central core while ensuring the safety of life and assets.
+Over and above, the use of the earth-enhancing compound for soil treatment and a permanent earthing system gives ZERO MAINTENANCE features to its earthing system.

-Repeatedly protecting high value, near vicinity delicate assets from direct strike and conducting it over 820m is a world first achievement.
+Repeatedly protecting high-value, delicate assets from direct strike and conducting it over 820m is a world-first achievement.

 - Baker, W. F., Korista, D. S., & Novak, L. C. (2007).
 Burj Dubai: Engineering the world’s tallest building.
 The structural design of tall and special buildings, 16(4), 361-375. https://doi.org/10.1002/tal.418